 Being responsible also means to never lose focus and keep working for better and greener solutions.
 To do more, in 2020 SSI SCHAEFER was the first material handling company to join 50 Sustainability and Climate Leaders initiative.
 The initiative is targeted to form the international businesses willing and aiming at fighting against climate change and to meeting the United Nations 17 Sustainable Development Goals (UNSDG).

 “It is important for us that a supplier complies with all the regulations.
 We need to know that they follow the same sustainability goals as we do.
-First, we ask whether they have a sustainability-oriented program.
+First, we ask whether they have a sustainability-oriented programme.
 If the answer is yes, then we can have a further discussion,” comments Knut-Andreas Kran.

 This position is not unusual for the Nordic region and is getting more attention across different sectors opening various possibilities for companies to contribute to long-term, future-proof, and sustainable values.
-It was SSI SCHAEFER’s determination for conducting greener business to strongly play in favor of choosing them as a general contractor.
+It was SSI SCHAEFER’s determination for conducting greener business to strongly play in favour of choosing them as a general contractor.
 For ASKO with their ambitious sustainability goals and a heavy focus on climate neutrality, SSI SCHAEFER was a match.

 As a general contractor, SSI SCHAEFER is responsible for developing the logistics concept, the design planning, and the construction of the turn-key installation for the retail company ASKO.
 The overall project includes a comprehensive infrastructure with material flow management, visualization, and a warehouse management system.